uaauaguga/uaauaguga.github.io/_posts/2021-03-31-Dive-into-RNA-seq-quantification.markdown

 ```

-### Data Tranformation for visualization and clustering
+### Data Transformation for downstream analysis
+- Downstream analysis
+  - PCA
+  - heatmap
+  - clustering
+  - machine learning
-- Data used for visualization and other down stream analysis can be quiet different from differential expression
+- Data used for down stream analysis can be quiet different from differential expression
+- Simplist solution might be `edgeR::cpm(y, log=TRUE, prior.count=1)`
+- Things get more complicated when considering batch effect for task other than differential expression
+- Further reading
+  - Caveats for correcting for batch effect <https://academic.oup.com/biostatistics/article/17/1/29/1744261>

 ### Reference